-Today, the most immersive markets–meaning most thorough decor and theming paired with an incredible atmosphere and excellent food–can still be found in Germany.
+Today, the most immersive markets–meaning markets featuring the most thorough decor and theming paired with an incredible atmosphere and excellent food–can still be found in Germany.

-The other most popular places for Christmas markets–Austria, northeastern France (Alsace), Switzerland, Czech Republic–are all nearby, radiating out from the original like spokes of a wheel.
+The other most popular places for Christmas markets–Austria, northeastern France (Alsace, which includes places like Strasbourg and Colmar), Switzerland, Czech Republic–are all nearby, radiating out from the original like spokes of a wheel.

 That’s not to say that there aren’t many other incredible places to celebrate a European Christmas, but if you’re looking for the most legendary markets–Central Europe is where you want to be.